 The UK broadcasting industry is quite rightly looking to increase diversity, in all areas of production and output.
 However, there are challenges with this, not just in terms of attracting talent from diverse communities, but also for managers and listeners to accept that diversity will mean changes to how things sound.

 In 2021, there was a fascinating debate sparked by the former head of the CBI Lord Jones, who took issue with the BBC presenter Alex Scott, because of the way she pronounces words ending in 'ing'.
 People like Stephen Fry led to her defence to talk about whether a few words said differently made her a 'bad' presenter.
 But to some, the fact that she doesn't pronounce the 'ing' sound means she is uneducated and stupid.

 That is the key issue with how we judge people by their voice.
 Alex Scott is not stupid, she just has an accent that means certain words sound different.
 The Home Secretary Priti Patel has the same trait, as does the excellent Sky News Political Correspondent Beth Rigby.
 Both are often criticised for the way they speak.
 Beth Rigby is from Colchester and Priti Patel grew up in north London, meaning certain words will sound different.
 Both are well-educated and evidently not 'stupid'.

-We want to attract people from different backgrounds, not just cultural, but from different class backgrounds and upbringings.
-Doing this will make newsrooms richer and allow opinions and views to be heard that often get ignored or squeezed from the mainstream.
+We want to attract people from different backgrounds, not just cultural, but from different class backgrounds, regions and upbringings.
+This will make newsrooms richer and allow opinions and views to be heard that often get ignored or squeezed from the mainstream.
 Seeing stories with an alternative perspective will make us all better journalists.
 Too often I have worked with people who think the same and judge the world through a very narrow middle-class lens (I count myself among those people by the way).